sarnau/MMMMobileAlerts/MobileAlertsGatewayBinaryUpload.markdown

 # Gateway Binary Upload into the Cloud

-The gateway sends data via a binary HTTP request to [http://www.data199.com/gateway/put](http://www.data199.com/gateway/put) (to be exact the data server, which is in the configuration).
-The `content-type` describes it as `application/octet-stream` and an additional header `http_identify` contains the following string: Gateway Serial + ":" + Gateway MAC + ":" + action code.
+The gateway sends data via a binary HTTP request to the data server according to configuration (standard: [http://www.data199.com/gateway/put](http://www.data199.com/gateway/put)).
+The `Content-Type` describes it as `application/octet-stream` and an additional header `HTTP_IDENTIFY` contains the following string: Gateway Serial + ":" + Gateway MAC + ":" + action code.

-`http_identify: 80ABCDEF:006789ABCDEF:00` send during boot-up of the gateway.
+`HTTP_IDENTIFY: 80ABCDEF:006789ABCDEF:00` sent during boot-up of the gateway.
-`http_identify: 80ABCDEF:006789ABCDEF:C0` send during message transmission.
+`HTTP_IDENTIFY: 80ABCDEF:006789ABCDEF:C0` sent during message transmission.

-## Gateway block send during boot-up
+## Gateway block - sent during boot-up

-The binary data send during boot-up always seems to be 15 bytes.
-All values are always big-endian, if endianness matters.
+The binary data sent during boot-up always seems to be 15 bytes.
+All values are big-endian, if endianness matters.

 | Byte  | Meaning |
 |-------|---------|